 A Bitcoin Automatic Teller Machine sells Bitcoin in exchange for paper currency.
-Some machines can also dispense -> fiat.
+Some machines can also dispense fiat.

-Bitcoind, short for Bitcoin Daemon, is the command-line version of -> Bitcoin Core.
+Bitcoind, short for Bitcoin Daemon, is the command-line version of Bitcoin Core.

-Bitcoin-qt (pronounced cute) is the graphical interface of Bitcoin Code, the most popular Bitcoin -> client.
+Bitcoin-qt (pronounced cute) is the graphical interface of Bitcoin Code, the most popular Bitcoin client.
 Named after the QT widget toolkit, on which it is built.

 A person that uses Bitcoin.
 Transacting, verifying, saving and mining are all uses of Bitcoin.

 The first 210,000 Bitcoin blocks contained a 50 BTC reward, the next 210,000 blocks 25 BTC, currently 12.5 BTC and in 2020 there will only be 6.25 BTC per block.
 99% of all coins will be mined before 2037, all but 100 Bitcoin will be mined before 2081, and all but one Bitcoin by 2109.
-This will continue until the block reward halved 34 times, around 2145.
-From then on, -> transaction fees will be the sole incentive to -> mine Bitcoin.
-See also: -> Halving.
+This will continue until the block subsidy halved 34 times, around 2145.
+From then on, transaction fees will be the sole incentive to mine Bitcoin.
+See also: Halving.

-Bitcoin Blocks are limited in size, and the amount of available space is called Blockspace.
-There are -> fees to use this space and the process through which -> miners select transactions and include them in a -> block is called the fee market.
+Bitcoin blocks are limited in size, and the amount of available space is called blockspace.
+There are fees to use this space and the process through which miners select transactions and include them in a block is called the fee market.

 Alternative name for a Bitcoin ATM.

 A person optimistic about Bitcoin.

-The transaction containing the -> Block reward has no -> input.
+The transaction containing the Block reward has no input.
 Instead, arbitrary data, such as a number or a message, is used as its coinbase.
-Not to be confused with the popular Bitcoin -> exchange of the same name.
+Not to be confused with the popular Bitcoin exchange of the same name.